’Twas the night before Christmas, and all through the house,

 I, in my cap—

-well, it’s bargain-bin leisurewear, OK?
-Really, just a pair of heather-gray Champion sweatpants that exist solely to signal emotional surrender and a truce with mirrors at this time of year when I’m not capable of accepting the current state of my body—
+It’s more bargain-bin leisurewear really, just a pair of heather-gray Champion sweatpants that exist solely to signal emotional surrender and a truce with body image this time of year when I’m not capable of doing anything productive about staying in shape…

 Had just settled our brains for a long winter’s nap—

-except “settled” isn’t accurate here, it’s more like I’ve reached the part of the sleepless night where thinking becomes recursive and I start re-litigating opinions I’ve already published.
-Mentally.
-If not publicly.
+Except “settled” isn’t accurate, it’s more like I reach the part of another one of my sleepless nights where thinking becomes recursive and I start re-litigating opinions I’ve already published mentally, if not publicly…

 When out on the lawn there arose such a clatter—

-and, for real, for a second I think, “This is it.
+And, for real, for a second I think, “This is it.
 Here we go.
-This is the end.”
-Not because I believe in magic.
-No. But because culture has trained me to expect an inciting incident right about at this point, and it’s preferably something I can immediately contextualize.
-But, it was nothing.
-Because it’s always nothing.
-And yet…
+This is happening.”, but not because I believe in magic, no, but because culture has trained me to expect an inciting incident right about now, at this point, and it’s preferably something I can immediately contextualize, but, upon a little investigation, I discover it’s nothing, because everything is always, well, typically, nothing, and yet…

 Away to the window I flew like a—

-went.
-I just went.
-Because despite everything I believe about adulthood, I still obey narrative momentum.
-“Flew” would be hyperbole, I’m just going to say it.
+Go, OK?
+I just go.
+Because despite everything I believe about adulthood, I still obey narrative momentum and “flew like a flash” is just grotesque, insane hyperbole…

 The moon on the breast of the new-fallen snow—

-looked exactly how it’s supposed to look, which feels pretty suspicious.
-Y’know when something matches your expectation that precisely, it just starts to feel less like nature and more like a screen saver.
-And that’s when it hit me:
+Looks exactly how it’s supposed to look!
+Which feels pretty suspicious, y’know, when something matches your expectation that precisely, it just starts to feel less like nature and more like a screen saver, and then it hits me:

 This entire night operates on inherited assumptions.